ejoftheweb/Keylocks/README.md

 # Keylocks
 Yet another Android PGP key management tool.
-Using the Minigma(nd) library.
+Using the Minigma(nd) library which itself is built on BouncyCastle.
 Very early stages atm

+Mostly-working features
+-
+- integrated random-word passphrase system using the EFF wordlist and predictive-text input widget
+- key-pair generation
+- identity-binding to existing Profile ids

 Features in development:
-- integrated random-word passphrase system using pluggable wordlists and predictive-text input widget
+-
 - key binding to multiple social-media ids with Google authentication api.
+- public key storage integrated with Android contacts

 Planned features:
-- public key storage integrated with Android contacts
+-
 - passphrase short-term cache protected by biometrics on compatible devices
 - signature and encryption api available to other apps.
+- pluggable wordlists for the random-word passphrase system